John Banville: Commentary

 Janet Maslin, ‘Gods Are in Their Heaven, but All’s Not Right With World’, review of The Infinities by John Banville, with Elegy for April by Benjamin Black [John Banville], in The New York Times, Books of the Times (4 April 2010). ‘[...]
 The Infinities, a much merrier novel than its premise might suggest, is the exponentially more elaborate effort.
 It is derived from Heinrich von Kleist’s 1807 play Amphitryon, about the Theban general of the title.
 (Synergy alert: Mr. Banville has adapted Kleist plays for the stage, including this one.)
 And a character in The Infinities, an actress, is named Helen.
 In addition to the other classical allusions she provides, Helen has been cast in Amphitryon as Alcmene, a woman seduced by mythology’s best-known stealth lady killer, Zeus. / In The Infinities Zeus is better known as Dad because he is the subject of much complaining from Hermes, the immortal who narrates this story.
 Take the torrid sexual encounter Helen has just had with her otherwise dreary husband, whose body Zeus decided to inhabit during predawn hours.
 It fell to Hermes to hold back the dawn while the assignation took place, and he resents such responsibilities.
 “You try telling that hotspur Phaeton why he was reined in, or rosy-fingered Aurora why I had to shove her in the face,” Hermes archly tells the reader.
 “But an hour of suspended day there must be, and was.” / In a narrative that makes intricate use of this material’s mythic, dramatic and philosophical possibilities while remaining improbably comedic, the members of the Godley family (that’s right) gather at the ancestral home.
 There the patriarch, Adam, the esteemed mathematician, lies near death in the Sky Room (that’s right), his fate in the hands of Dr. Fortune (that’s right).
 Prospective mourners include Adams’s glum son, also named Adam, and his wife Helen, the aforementioned hot number.
 The dying man’s daughter, Petra, is the family member best suited to the sad situation.
 “At last,” Mr. Banville writes, Petra has found “a calamity commensurate with her calamitous state of mind.”’
 (See full text in RICORSO Library, “Criticism > Reviews”, via index or direct.)

 Sara Keating, ‘All artists think they are gods, creating worlds that didn’t existing, bringing something into the world.
 You might call me an unreconstructed 19th century Romantic artist’ [interview with Banville], in The Irish Times (4 June 2011), Weekend - quotes: “The person sitting at a desk writing is entirely different than the person who gets up and has a drink and re-enters the world,” he explains, as if the Banville-Black dichotomy is nothing compared with the split between the writer and the person who must live in the world. / “It is like when you are asleep and in the process of dreaming: you are both yourself and a different self as well.
 And fiction is a process like dreaming, where you have to be in some other zone.
 It is shocking sometimes when you are doing revisions and you come across a passage that you have no memory of writing.
 Artists are Pinocchios trying to be real boys, our noses growing longer as we tell more fictions.”
 Further: The association between dreaming and “the numinous otherworld of writing” has become more vivid as Banville has aged, to the extent that dreaming has taken the place of reading fiction.
 “I find I have no use for fiction any more,” he says.
 “Indeed, I write far more fiction than I read these days.
 I think it is one of the great losses of age.
 And yet I did not know what other riches awaited me.
 Now I read histories, letters, biographies, poetry, philosophy, which offers a rich cleansing of the mind.
 But I don’t seem to need stories the way I used to. / I think it is because my dream life has become so much more elaborate over the years.
 I have these Technicolor dreams that go on for hours, and that is some compensation, because there is a natural collaboration between the creative mind and the sleeping mind.
 I am not a Freudian, but my dreams offer some vivid material for my writing.”
 Keating describes the ocasion as ‘an interview that is best described as efficient’ during which ‘there is also a near altercation with a waiter and an abrupt ending to our conversation when Banville attempts to walk off mid-sentence’, continuing: ‘So, as much as he says he has been unfairly branded ornery and difficult, his defence is delivered with a jowly scowl.’
-(See full-text version in RICORSO Library, “Criticism > Reviews”, via index, or direct.)
+(See full-text copy in RICORSO Library, “Criticism > Reviews”, via index, or direct.)

 Note that Philip Roth also expressed disdain for fiction was later on in June 2011: “I’ve stopped reading fiction.
 I don’t read it at all.
 I read other things: history, biography.
 I don’t have the same interest in fiction that I once did.”
 How so?
 “I don’t know.
 I wised up.”
 (Quoted at BandofThebes website [online] - quoting the Financial Times’ interview by Jan Dalley of 24 June [online; accessed 28.06.2011].